Scientific Principles Guide

 The legend is identical to that for Figure 2-49.
 The earliest observed values were measured for pre-term infants at 28 weeks.
 Simulations Plus extrapolated the curve to calculate the GFR for a fetus less than 28 weeks.

-Pregnancy pathways modeling 0
+Pregnancy pathways modeling125

 Amniotic fluid is a clear, yellowish liquid that surrounds the fetus during pregnancy.
 This fluid is crucial in fetal development.
 It provides necessary nutrients such as electrolytes, liquids, carbohydrates, and proteins while serving as a barrier for bacteria growth and absorbing outside pressure and physical forces.
 Maintaining the normal amount of fluid ensures the fetus development.
 Conditions such as oligohydramnios, which is too little amniotic fluid), or polyhydramnios, which is too much amniotic fluid, can cause fetal growth disorder and preterm labor.
-The regulation of the amniotic fluid includes three pathways 0 :
+The regulation of the amniotic fluid includes three pathways126:

 • The trans-membrane pathway: The movement of water and solute between amniotic fluid and maternal blood within the wall of the uterus.